olliw42/mLRS/docs/FRSKY_R9.md

 ## R9M Tx Module ##

-TODO: serial port limitations

-TODO: dip switches
+The R9M module is unfortunately limited with respect to serial ports.
+It provides acess to only one serial port, which moreover has inverted TTL signals.
+In order to use this serial port, these conditions apply:

+1. One needs to use a "Frsky inverter" dongle.
+You either can buy one or build it yourself.
+The DIY approach is based on the MAX3232 RS232 chip; an excellent build tutorial is provided here (Some soldering required)[https://discuss.ardupilot.org/t/some-soldering-required/27613].
+Be aware however that many fake chips are available, and the original scheme suggested in this blog may not work.
+One in fact may have to add an extra diode and resistor.

+2. The serial port of the R9M module can be configured to work either as "serial" or "CLI".
+This is done by setting the dip switch 1 (left dip switch): off (switch down) = CLI, on (switch up) = serial.
+Note that the dip switch position is read only at power up, i.e., one needs to repower the module to make the change effective.

 ## Flashing ##

-ExpressLRS has figured out a convenient and easy way, which is unfortunately not available for mLRS (someone needs to figure it out).
+ExpressLRS has figured out a convenient and easy way for flashing, which is unfortunately not available for mLRS (someone needs to figure it out).
 For flashing mLRS only the grass-route DIY procedure using a ST-Link programmer is currently possible.

 Note: Fashing mLRS with the ST-Link is a non-reversible operation, i.e., it is not possible to revert back to the original Frsky firmware.
 It is possible to switch to ExpressLRS however.